- Allowing electronic submission and processing of information required by customs

 Requiring imports and exports to undergo inspections—for tax, security, environmental, border control, and health and safety reasons—is often necessary.
 How these inspections are carried out, including how cargo is selected for inspection, however, varies across economies.
 Done with a heavy hand, inspections can be a serious obstacle to efficient and predictable trade.
 Over the years, customs administrations around the world, working in tandem with other border control agencies, have developed systems for establishing risk profiles that allow them to apply physical inspections corresponding to the potential risk of consignments.
 Investing in equipment is another way to help expedite the processing of cargo.
 Many economies have adopted the use of scanners to limit the need to physically open containers.
 In some economies, however, inefficient use of scanners has led to additional burden on traders, as customs agents scan all containers, creating delays and incurring mandatory scanning fees on traders.
 Efficient use of scanners in conjunction with risk-based profiling can strike the right balance in inspection, contributing to the efficiency of the trading process.

 Risk-based inspections are the norm in OECD high-income economies, and they are becoming increasingly common elsewhere as well.
 Traders in Kosovo are among those who are benefiting from the improvements in the inspection process through the adoption of a risk-based system.
 Since July 2015, the customs authority in Kosovo has gradually introduced a new customs clearance procedure for export and now only red channel exports are selected for examination at the terminals of internal customs offices.
 Kosovo has also completed the implementation a green channel and an increased utilization of a blue channel (cargo subjected to post-import control only).
 As a result inspections, and therefore the process of export customs clearance, have become faster.
+In Sub-Saharan Africa, since September 2016, Ethiopia has carried out several initiatives such as the implementation of a risk-based inspection system for exports, resulting in more efficient trade processes.
+Moreover, scanning equipment has been installed at clearance points decreasing the frequency of physical inspections.
+As a result of these initiatives, the overall clearance process in Ethiopia has improved, reducing border compliance and documentary compliance time for exports and imports.

 Overcoming geographic barriers through regional cooperation